Introduction to NumPy genfromtxt

 numpy.genfromtxt(fname, dtype= , comments: , delimiter = , skiprows = , skip_header = , autostrip =)

-- skiprows is used to skip a particular rows or a set of rows in the given input file.
+- skiprows is used to skip particular rows or a set of rows in the given input file.

-- skip_header is used when we wanted to skip the starting rows or lines of the given input file.
+- skip_header is used when we want to skip the input file’s starting rows or lines.

-- autostrip it can be declared to automatically remove the white spaces present in between the values in our data file.
+- autostrip, it can be declared to automatically remove the white spaces present in between the values in our data file.

 Examples of NumPy genfromtxt